Egg roll (fried)

 Diet Ratings

-Deep-fried preparation contradicts Mediterranean principles emphasizing minimal processing and healthy fats.
-Refined flour wrapper and high saturated fat content.
-Often contains processed fillings.
+Deep-fried preparation contradicts Mediterranean principles emphasizing olive oil and minimal processing.
+Refined wheat wrapper and high saturated fat content from frying are discouraged.
+Lacks nutritional density of Mediterranean staples.

 Controversy Index